Big name spenders include DeVos, Steyer, Koch, Jobs in rural district

 “There is no substitute for getting off the couch and getting engaged,” Schultz said.
 “That’s what being a citizen is all about and you can’t outsource that.
 If you really want to make change, you have to be engaged.”

-*EDITOR’S NOTE: The Badger Project cannot say definitively that these campaign finance totals are all-time highs, because the Wisconsin Ethics Commission – which oversees campaign finance and has existed since 2015 – has records dating back to 2008, said Daniel A. Carlton, Jr., the Commission’s administrator.
+*EDITOR’S NOTE: The Badger Project cannot say definitively that these campaign finance totals are all-time highs, because the Wisconsin Ethics Commission – which oversees campaign finance and has existed since 2015 – has records only dating back to 2008, said Daniel A. Carlton, Jr., the Commission’s administrator.
 It’s unclear where previous campaign finance records are stored, he said.
 The National Institute on Money in Politics, a Montana-based nonprofit which tracks campaign finance data in all 50 states and was used in The Badger Project’s investigation, has gathered comprehensive data going back to 2000.
 Those facts, combined with the 2015 campaign finance change which loosened or removed donation limits and the comparatively modest campaign fundraising before 2000, led The Badger Project to conclude these are very likely the highest amounts raised by one candidate as well as two competing candidates in the history of the legislature.